-No fancy ingredients in these decadent soft and chewy Double Chocolate Pudding Cookies.
-There's a secret ingredient that makes them irresistibly soft and chewy!
-A hint is in the title!
+These decadent soft and chewy Double Chocolate Chip Pudding Cookies are made with pudding mix.
+The secret ingredient that makes them irresistibly soft and chewy is instant chocolate pudding!

 Soft.
 Chewy.
 Rich chocolate cookie and chock full of chocolate chips!

-No fancy or expensive ingredients in these irresistible cookies but they will become a favorite with you and your friends so be sure to keep the ingredients on hand when you get a craving for them!
+No fancy or expensive ingredients in these pudding mix chocolate chip cookies but they will become a favorite with you and your friends.
+Be sure to keep the ingredients on hand when you get a craving for them!

 What's the secret ingredient?

-If you want to make soft and chewy regular chocolate chip cookies, just use vanilla-flavored pudding mix.
-Be sure to check and make sure it is instant pudding mix and not "cook n serve".
+You can make a classic, soft and chewy chocolate chip cookie recipe with vanilla pudding.
+Be sure to check and make sure that it is instant pudding mix and not "cook n serve".

 What's the shortcut?